A free volunteer-run community information website proudly serving the counties of

 And please keep in mind that some small-scale weather threats, such as summer storms, will always be extremely difficult to pinpoint.

-Another thing I wanted to ask you about is something called “probabilistic” forecasting which may be superior to some other forms of forecasting.
+Gary, another thing I wanted to ask you to explain to everyone is “probabilistic” forecasting which may be superior to some other forms of forecasting.
 What are your thoughts?

 Generally speaking here, probabilistic forecasting predicts future weather events by providing a range of possible outcomes, along with the probability of each outcome occurring, rather than just a single predicted outcome or forecast.
 This can allow a better understanding of the uncertainty surrounding a forecast and encourage more informed decision making in situations that may have varying outcomes.